RachaelDias/RachaelDias/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- I have 3 years of experience as an application development analyst at Accenture in business intelligence and enterprise data warehouse project in the postal domain.
+- I have 3 years of experience as an application development analyst at Accenture in business intelligence and enterprise data warehousing.
 - I've worked with technologies such as Teradata and IBM DataStage.
 - I've worked across various phases of the software development life cycle (SDLC) such as development, testing, deployment and application support.
 - I have a firm foundation in statistics, database management and data analysis.